TDBarnhouse/Mini-DJ-Beastie/README.md

 # Mini-DJ-Beastie
-My personal music bot for my discord server.
+My personal music bot for my Discord server.

 # Credit
 Acknowledgements to eritislami for the base of the bot code.